ffore/Asmt1_Java/README.md

 ### Testing Organizational Structure

-- Each Source File will have its own Test File, meaning if a source file called Retirement.java is made, there us a RetirementTest.java file made specifically for it
+- Each Source File will have its own Test File, meaning if a source file called main.java.Retirement.java is made, there us a RetirementTest.java file made specifically for it
 - Each @Test will function as a Unit Test and is described by the function's name
 - Tests with numbers in the name should be written out, i.e., Twenty instead of 20